LucaFranceschini/RML/README.md

 The executable JAR archive (including dependencies) is built in `compiler/build/lib`.

 ## Usage
-The program currently reads a specification from standard input, parse it and prints on standard output.
+The program currently reads a specification from standard input, parse it and prints the abstract syntax tree.